 Each person takes on a different perspective after traveling through a new country.
-While these are my travel misconceptions and learnings, I invite you to build your own after traveling through Vietnam.
+While these are my travel impressions and learnings, I invite you to build your own after traveling through Vietnam.

-In this safe country offering world-renowned cuisine and jaw-dropping landscapes, you are certain to find your bit heaven.
+In this safe country offering world-renowned cuisine and jaw-dropping landscapes, you are certain to find your own slice of heaven.
 If you’ve already visited Vietnam, I would love to hear about it in the comments below!